sylvaticus/MITx_6.86x/Unit 04 - Unsupervised Learning/Unit 04 - Unsupervised Learning.md

 Similarly, in many cases the meaningful structure is actually quite intuitive in the context of a specific application.

 Find a structure is however not enough.
-We need to be able to describe how the structure we found is good in representing the data, how good is the cluster, the partitioning of the data.
+We need to be able to describe how the structure we found is good in representing the data, how good is the cluster, the partitioning of the data (the "clustering cost").
 And we will need for that a measure of similarity between points.

 We will finish the lecture dealing with the K-means algorithm, an important and widely used algorithm which actually can take any set of training point and find a partitioning to K clusters.